tanvir-alam-sk/Assignment-6/README.md

 ## API Endpoints

 ### Items
-- `POST /items`: Add a new inventory item.
+- `admin /`: Add a new inventory item.
-- `GET /items`: Retrieve a list of all inventory items.

-### Stock
-- `POST /stock`: Add stock for an item.
-- `GET /stock/{itemId}`: Retrieve current stock for an item.

-### Transactions
+- `/register`: Register a new user.
-- `POST /transactions`: Record a new transaction.
+- `/welcome `: Welcome Registed a new user.
-- `GET /transactions`: Retrieve all transactions.

-_More endpoints are detailed in the documentation._

-## Project Structure

-- `models/`: Contains the models for the API.
-- `serializers/`: Contains serializers for model instances.
-- `views/`: Contains views for handling requests.
-- `urls.py`: URL declarations for the API endpoints.